childmindresearch/wristpy/docs/wristpy_tutorial.md

 Example 4: Visualize the detected non-wear times
 ----------------------------------------------------
-In this example we will build on `Example3` by also solving for the non-wear periods, as follows:
+In this example we will build on `Example 3` by also solving for the non-wear periods, as follows:

 ```python
 from wristpy.io.readers import readers